Have you ever wondered whether body weight impacts the menstrual cycle?

 This means that people with anorexia may think they look and weigh more than they actually do, leading them to think that eating food is unhealthier than it actually is.

-who can get anorexia?
+Who can get anorexia?

 While anyone can get anorexia, it is most common amongst teen girls between the age of 13 to 19.